Akshit98-M/Spotify-Songs-Analysis/README.md

 <br> <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/8ff45399-67c2-4442-9683-2b88ad2c288b" />

-The table above shows the count of artists under each genre.
+Note: The table above shows the count of artists under each genre.
 One artist can fall under multiple genres.

 # Song Popularity and Artist Popularity
 Spotify also provides song popularity scores ranging from 0-100, based on signals like total streams, recency of plays, engagement, and skip rates.
 Most of my songs range between 32–65, with only 9 songs above 90 and 322 songs below 10, suggesting that I often explore underrated or niche tracks, not just mainstream hits.